| Copyright | Copyright 2024 Ruifeng Xie |

 Sometimes, our tests expect the contents to be saved somewhere as a file.
 The capture

-instruction conveniently allow specifying the variable to have type FilePath
+instruction conveniently allow specifying the variable to have type FilePath in such cases:

 -- doctest:capture(fileCapture :: FilePath) This text block will be saved to a temporary file.
 The file is written once and reused for all test cases in this group.
 Therefore, it is only suitable for reading.
 For advanced usage involving editing and deletion, use a String capture with a "before" or "around" hook.

-variable is then available for use.FilePath
+The fileCapture :: variable is then available for use.FilePath

-"Therefore, it is only suitable for reading."
+>>>fileContents <- readFile fileCapture>>>length (lines fileContents)4>>>lines fileContents !!
+2"Therefore, it is only suitable for reading."

-We can also capture texts as Text
+We can also capture texts as Texts and ByteStrings (strict or lazy).

-For strict Text
+For strict Text, use Text or Strict.Text:

 -- doctest:capture(captureStrictText :: Text) strict text